-Requests for these accommodations can be made through the AIM accommodation management platform.
+Requests for these accommodations can be made through Accommodate.
 Be sure to check your JHU email and voicemail daily in case we are trying to contact you.
 If you do not reply, we will stop working on your request until you contact us again with the information we need.

 Letters to Instructors

 If you request accommodations that require the cooperation of the course instructor, we will prepare a letter sent via email to each instructor explaining what accommodations you should receive.
 Letters will be prepared for the following types of requests: